nixinfra/web1/content/_index.md

 ---
-title: "Welcome to My Documentation Hub"
+title: "Welcome to My Hub"
 description: "A comprehensive resource for Network, System, and Infrastructure studies."
 weight: 1
 ---